 Just Purchased a 2002 STS with 52 k on it.
 Beautiful!!!
-Of course it shimmies, yet it is a beutiful car.
+Of course it shimmies, yet it is a beautiful car.
 The Stablization System light is coming on and I assume it's for the Trans/fluid change that it is scheduled for.

 We have a 1999 SLS, have owned a 2000 SLS and just bought a 2002 SLS.
 We love these cars, they are easy to fix if you know how to use the On Board DS and have the service books.
 Yes, they consume oil, have trunk leaks and vibration, the latter can be tricky to fix.
 We put Goodyear Assurance's on and had no problems for the longest time, but when the rack was replaced the tire shop they used couldn't get the alignment right, I need to take it back to Goodyear to have the balance done right, we moved so I need to find a new one.
 As far as the Stability System light, this is usually not a trans or other issue, it will start intermittently but will lead to unwanted stability system activation, you'll know it when it happens, this will kill your rotors by overheating them.
 The problem is usually caused by a faulty SWAPS sensor.
 You can either have it replaced, could be costly labor wise, or you can disable the system.
 The system is comprised of three components (SWAP, Accelerometer, yaw rate sensor).
 The Accelerometer is located next to the battery under the rear seat, unplug, and the Service Stability system will always appear on start-up indicating that it is deactivated.
 Your ABS and Traction control are still functional only the stability system that applies the brakes during aggressive driving is disabled.

 I have a '98 STS, purchased in July of '04.
 I must say that I have had many of the problems mention, which upon reading it is obvious that these are "normal" occurrences that happen with this car.
-I bought the car from manheim auto auction in PA.
+I bought the car from Manheim Auto Auction in PA.
 It had 66k miles on it when I got it.
-I went through the credit union to get it and knew that it would be a good idea to extend the warranty, which I did.
-I now have 132K miles on it and it still rides like a dream.
+I went through the credit union to get it, and knew that it would be a good idea to extend the warranty, which I did.
+I now have 132K miles on it, and it still rides like a dream.

-I was very lucky because at one point I had a MAJOR oil leak and a blown head gasket, among other things, but most of the work was covered under the extended warranty I purchased.
-Of the $5500 repair the caddy dealer had done, there was only $750 worth of repairs that weren't under warranty.
+I was very lucky, because at one point I had a MAJOR oil leak and a blown head gasket, among other things, but most of the work was covered under the extended warranty I purchased.
+Of the $5500 repair the Caddy dealer had done, there was only $750 worth of repairs that weren't under warranty.

 I recently got a tune up, cross drilled & slotted rotors and fresh pads.
 I also have 20" aftermarket TIS wheels with low profile tires.
-It honestly still rides ultra-smooth as long as I'm on smooth road.
+It honestly still rides ultra-smooth as long as I'm on smooth roads.

 As everyone else has already stated, this thing guzzles oil like crazy.
 I always put premium fuel in it because I thought I was only supposed to put in premium.